NATIONAL WWI MUSEUM AND MEMORIAL

 HOURS: Regular hours: 10 a.m. - 5 p.m.
 Tue. - Sun.; summer hours (Memorial Day – Labor Day): 10 a.m. - 5 p.m. daily.

 ADMISSION: Adults $18, seniors (ages 65+) $14, youth (ages 6-18) $10.
 Children five and under are free.
-Military (Active Duty/Veterans) $14.
-General admission tickets include access to the Main Gallery, Exhibit Hall and Memory Hall.
-Tickets to Wylie Gallery special exhibitions and to the Liberty Memorial Tower (when available) are available separately.
-Visit theworldwar.org for most current information.
+Military (Active Duty/Veterans/Dependents with ID) $14.
+General admission tickets include access to the Main Gallery, exhibition spaces and Lower Level.
+Tickets to featured exhibitions and to the Liberty Memorial Tower (when available) are available separately.
+Visit theworldwar.org for the most current information.

 HISTORY: Officially designated as the National WWI Museum and Memorial by Congress, the facility is the first American museum solely dedicated to preserving the objects, history and personal experiences of the Great War.
 Just two weeks after the November 11, 1918 Armistice, Kansas Citians embarked on a campaign which would one day create the National WWI Museum and Memorial.
 A community-based fundraising drive in 1919 raised more than $2.5 million in less than two weeks to build the Liberty Memorial.